hylang/hy/docs/language/api.rst

     => (and False 1 True False)
     1

-.. note:: `or` shortcuts and stops evaluating parameters as soon as the first
+.. note:: `or` short-circuits and stops evaluating parameters as soon as the
-          true is encountered.
+          first true value is encountered.

 .. code-block:: clj